nrkno/sofie-core/packages/documentation/docs/for-developers/intro.md

 ---
 sidebar_label: Introduction
 sidebar_position: 1
-title: For Developers
 ---

-# For developers
+# For Developers

 The pages below are intended for developers of any of the Sofie-related repos, or blueprints.

-A read-through of the [Concepts & Architectures](/docs/main/features-and-configuration/concepts-and-architecture) is recommended, before diving too deep into development.
+A read-through of the [Concepts & Architectures](/user-guide/concepts-and-architecture.md) is recommended, before diving too deep into development.

 * [Libraries](./libraries)
 * [Contribution Guidelines](./contribution-guidelines)